Instant VM Recovery (IVMR)

 Usually reserved for the guests requiring the best possible RTOs, the Instant Recovery process is read intensive and its performance is directly related to the performance of the underlying repository.

-With Veeam Backup & Replication v10 the Instant Recovery has been further enhanced: now it is possible to start multiple Instant Recovery sessions directly from the VBR console and it is possible to use this feature along with any Veeam backup, including Veeam Agents, Hyper-V VM’s, Nutanix AHV VM’s as well as cloud native backups from Veeam Backup for Azure and AWS.
+Multiple Instant Recovery sessions can be started in parallel, it is also possible to use this feature along with any Veeam backup, including Veeam Agents, Hyper-V VM’s, Nutanix AHV VM’s, oVirt VM’s, Proxmox VE VM’s as well as cloud native backups from Veeam Backup for Azure, AWS and Google Cloud.

 Very good results can be obtained from standard drive repositories (sometimes even offering faster boot time than the production guest) while deduplication appliances might be considered carefully for such kind of use.
 Keep in mind that when working on its backup files to start the guest, Veeam Backup and Replication needs to access the metadata, which generates random small blocks read pattern on the repository.